idp-myocp/demoapp-1/docs/index.md

 demoapp-1

-Make change to build the doc only
+Make change to build the doc only remove yarn actions